 What does PTK do on campus?

-As a member of PTK, you are asked to attend at least one meeting or event each semester.
-We do service projects, academic forums, member workshops, community events, and fundraisers.
-We are working with Habitat for Humanity this year to give back to our community.
-We have activities approximately once each week and we have online options for those students unable to come to campus.
+We work to serve charitable organizations in our community, including and not limited to the Denver Public Schools and Mile High United Way.
+We have member meetings and activities approximately twice monthly and we have online options for students unable to come to campus.
 We send our students to regional and national conferences.
 PTK also has officer positions available; we are always looking for motivated students who are interested in expanding their leadership skills.
 The more you get involved, the more you will get out of the group.

 What are the costs associated with joining?

-Normally the cost is $90.00 BUT CCD recognizes what a tremendous benefit Phi Theta Kappa is to our students.
-The College pays $60.00 of the cost, you pay only $40.00.
+Normally the cost is $60.
+CCD recognizes what a tremendous benefit Phi Theta Kappa is to our students.
+The College pays $30 of the cost, and you pay only $30.